 Start by consulting with a physician to discuss an IBS management program that may include IBgard.
 IBgard utilizes breakthrough science via SST® (Site Specific Targeting).
 This technology delivers microspheres of peppermint oil (in a solid state), along with fiber and amino acids (from gelatin protein), quickly and reliably where they are needed the most in IBS – predominantly in the small intestine.
-IBgard helps normalize the lining of the gut (gut mucosal barrier) and localized immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.
+IBgard helps normalize the lining of the gut (gut mucosal barrier) and reversible, localized, low-grade immune activation,1 and thus helps normalize the digestion and absorption of food nutrients.

 IBgard is the only peppermint oil formulated into tiny microspheres to help deliver product quickly and reliably to the lower gut.
-Besides efficacy, this SST technology minimizes the potential for heartburn and anal burning,* which are a common side effects among older delivery technologies for peppermint oil.
+Besides efficacy, this SST technology minimizes the potential for heartburn and anal burning,* which are common side effects among older delivery technologies for peppermint oil.
 In a recent randomized, multi-centered, double-blind, placebo-controlled trial, IBgard was shown to start working in as early as 24 hours, and this benefit grew when measured at four weeks.§ No heartburn or anal burning was seen with IBgard in this study.
 This study was peer-reviewed and published in a distinguished medical journal in Feb.
 2016.§2 IBgard showed efficacy in 1-2 hours, in a real-world patient-reported outcomes trial, IBSACTTM, published in a peer-reviewed journal.§

 IBgard should be taken as directed by a physician.
 The usual adult dosage is: 1-2 capsules, as needed, up to three time a day.
 Take at least 30 minutes before or after a meal, with water.
 Do not exceed eight capsules per day.
 Swallow capsules whole or mix microspheres with applesauce.
 Do not chew.
 Note: Many physicians are now recommending taking IBgard before a meal, as it enables the supportive effect of IBgard to start as early as possible.